Willie Mae Dykes -- West Columbia

-WEST COLUMBIA -- Mrs. Willie Mae Dykes, 87, of West Columbia, and formerly of North, passed away Sunday, July 4, 2021, at her residence.
+WEST COLUMBIA -- The graveside service for Mrs. Willie Mae Dykes, 87, of West Columbia, and formerly of North, will be held at 11 a.m.
+Monday, July 12, 2021, in St. Dorcas Baptist Church Cemetery, St. James Road, North.

 Friends may visit at the residence.
 Please adhere to the guidelines of COVID-19 when visiting.